quicwg/base-drafts/draft-ietf-quic-transport.md

 error codes are used for the RST_STREAM ({{frame-rst-stream}}) and APPLICATION_CLOSE ({{frame-application-close}}) frames.

-Application protocols SHOULD define error codes for indicating no error and for use when sending a RST_STREAM in response to a STOP_SENDING frame.
-Otherwise, there is no restriction on the use of the 16-bit error code space for application protocols.
+There is no restriction on the use of the 16-bit error code space for application protocols.
+However, application protocols SHOULD define error codes for terminating streams with an error and for use when sending a RST_STREAM in response to a STOP_SENDING frame.

 # Security and Privacy Considerations